 If you are an Indonesia or getting married to one then the Indonesian Embassy in Bangkok will require the following.
 Your Indonesian ID card as well as passport and also the Elucidation of marital status from District office in Indonesia (Surat Keterangan Belum Menikah dari Kelurahan/Kecamatan).
 If you are younger than 20 then you also need parental permission for the marriage affidavit.
 Divorce decree and death certificate if you are a widow or divorced.
 The fee is about $20 per affidavit.
 They do not accept Thai Baht at the Embassy.

 These are the most common nationalities in Thailand from Islamic countries.
+As you will note that the Islamic letter of affirmation can be very difficult.
 Each requires documentation from home before the process can start in Thailand.
 Speak to the Embassy or to a lawyer in Thailand for more information about your marriage registration and you “Freedom to Marry” affidavit.
 See also marriage registration in Thailand and marriage requirements in Thailand for more information about getting married in the Kingdom.